zhaobe/yeoman-fountain-webapp/README.md

 - `npm install --global yo` to install yeoman globally on local machine.
 - `npm install --global gulp-cli bower generator-fountain-webapp` to install gulp-cli, bower, and the fountain webapp generator.
 - `yo fountain-webapp` will guide you to the yeoman interface to create your webapp structure now.
+- to debug `gulp serve` issue, ran the `npm outdated` command to check if there were missing packages.
+- had to run `npm install` to install missing packages even though yeoman generated the template.

 ## Git cloning this repo
 - git clone and run `npm install`, followed by `bower install`